ricpadil17/Portfolio_Zero/README.md

-# Portfolio_Zero
+# NLP PORTFOLIO
-sample portfolio for NLP Grad class
+Compilation of projects for NLP Grad class at UT Dallas.
+Spring 2023.

 [This](Overview_of_NLP.pdf) is a link to the PDF describing the Overview of NLP
 <br />